Submitted by Justine Cross

 1. Sunbathe and Swim at Waikiki Beach, Honolulu, O’ahu

 Let me paint the picture for you.
 The beach glitters in the sunlight, as your toes seamlessly glide through the warm sand.
 As you enter the ocean, the water is the perfect temperature of a relaxing, luke-warm bath.
 And as you emerge, the sun delicately warms your skin, while the setting sun glitters with radiant reds, pinks and oranges.

-So while some may say that Waikiki Beach is overrated, and touristy, I disagree.
-To enjoy this paradise completely, you just need to ignore the skyscrapers behind you and forget anything you have previously heard about Waikiki.
+So while some may say that Waikiki Beach is overrated, and touristy, I disagree, especially if you know how to escape the crowds in Waikiki.
+To enjoy this paradise completely, you just need to ignore the skyscrapers behind you and forget anything you have previously heard about Waikiki and Oahu Beaches in general.
 If you can stay in the moment and keep your mind on the beauty of the beach, then you will fall in love with Waikiki, just like I did (If you’re looking for some great places to eat with the kids in O’ahu, then you’ll be delighted to know that there are a ton of options to choose from).